heilaaks/snippy/docs/dev/SCRIBBLING.md

        2. Command line -f|--file always overrides other parameters.

-       3. Default 'content.yaml' filename is always used with multi-category search
+       3. Default 'content.yaml' filename is used with more than one category

-          If result from multi-category search is a single category collection of content, the category specific default file name could be used.
-          Currnently this is used to simplify the implementation and logic.
+          If a collection of resources contains resources from more than one category, default file 'content.yaml' is used.
+Only if the collection contains resources from a single category, a content category specific filename is used.

+       4. When --defaults option is used, the -f|--file option is not allowed

+          The --defaults option is intended as a shorthand to export stored content.
+The same can be done without the option and defining the file with -f|--file option.

+       5. When --template option is used, the -f|--file option is not allowed

+          Currently only a text template is available.
+In this case defining the -f|--file could be considered in the future.

     2. Exporting files

        A. Single specified content without --file option

-          1. Content does not define filename field: <category>.text
+          1. Content does not define filename field: <category>.yaml
              - python runner export -d 6d221115da7b9540
              - test_cli_export_reference_004